315+ Telescopes Ranked

 Not Recommended Telescope

 The accessories included with the Celestron PowerSeeker 114EQ are, like all PowerSeeker accessories, atrocious.
-You get a 20mm eyepiece, a 4mm eyepiece, a 3x Barlow lens, and a 5×24 finderscope.
-Not one of these has anything resembling quality.
+I’m warning you: not one of these has anything resembling quality.

-The included 20mm eyepiece, providing 45x with the Celestron PowerSeeker 114EQ, is supposedly a Kellner, but it has an erecting prism in it to flip the image right-side up, so that you can view birds with your massive and wobbly Newtonian reflector on an equatorial mount (this is actually why Celestron includes it – to market it as usable for terrestrial applications).
-As a side effect, this prism massively reduces sharpness, sucks up a good portion of the light entering the eyepiece, and reduces the apparent field of view to around 30 degrees, which makes using it feel like you’re looking through a soda straw.
+The included 20mm eyepiece, providing 45x with the Celestron PowerSeeker 114EQ, is supposedly a Kellner.
+But it has an erecting prism in it to flip the image right-side up so that we can view birds with this massive and wobbly Newtonian reflector on an equatorial mount.
+I see that this is actually why Celestron includes it—to market it as usable for terrestrial applications.
+As a side effect, this prism massively reduces sharpness, sucks up a good portion of the light entering the eyepiece, and reduces the apparent field of view to around 30 degrees, which makes using it feel like I’m looking through a soda straw.

-The PowerSeeker 4mm Ramsden eyepiece also has the soda straw experience, with the bonus of providing too much magnification to be actually useful (225x) and also requiring jamming your eyeball up to the tiny lens to see anything through it (which won’t be much, trust us).
+The PowerSeeker 4mm Ramsden eyepiece also has the soda straw experience, with the bonus of providing too much magnification to be actually useful (225x) and also requiring jamming my eyeball up to the tiny lens to see anything through it (which isn’t much, trust me).

-The 3x Barlow included with all PowerSeeker telescopes is made out of plastic, completely useless, and exists purely so Celestron can advertise the telescopes as capable of over 600 power – which almost no telescope is capable of on a consistent basis, especially not a small and wobbly beginner instrument – and serves as purely marketing bogus.
-You can use it as a spare lens cap or throw it in the garbage.
+The 3x Barlow included with all PowerSeeker telescopes is made out of plastic, completely useless, and exists purely so that Celestron can advertise the telescopes as capable of over 600x magnification.
+It serves as a purely marketing bogus.
+No telescope is capable of such high magnification powers on a consistent basis, especially not a small and wobbly beginner instrument.
+You can use it as a spare lens cap or throw it in the garbage, like I did.

 Lastly, the PowerSeekers come with a plastic 5×24 finderscope to aim the telescope.
 Not only does this finder have poor optics and a slide-tube focusing mechanism that is almost impossible to adjust correctly, but it doesn’t fit in the bracket well and basically doesn’t ever stay aligned with the telescope.
 You would be best off unscrewing the lenses from the finder and sighting through the empty tube.
 Seriously.